MicrosoftDocs/fabric-docs/docs/data-engineering/runtime-1-2.md

 *   In Spark 3.4, Pandas API on Spark follows for the pandas 2.0, and some APIs were deprecated or removed in Spark 3.4 according to the changes made in pandas 2.0.
 Refer to the \[release notes of pandas\]([https://pandas.pydata.org/docs/dev/whatsnew/](https://pandas.pydata.org/docs/dev/whatsnew/)) for more details.

 #### SQL, datasets and dataframe
-* Since Spark 3.4, INSERT INTO commands with explicit column list comprising fewer columns then the target table will automatically add the corresponding default values for the remaining columns (or NULL for any column lacking an explicitly assigned default value).
+* Since Spark 3.4, INSERT INTO commands with explicit column list comprising fewer columns than the target table will automatically add the corresponding default values for the remaining columns (or NULL for any column lacking an explicitly assigned default value).
 In Spark 3.3 or earlier, these commands would have failed returning errors reporting that the number of provided columns doesn't match the number of columns in the target table.
 Disabling `spark.sql.defaultColumn.useNullsForMissingDefaultValues` will restore the previous behavior.
 *   Since Spark 3.4, Number or Number(\*) from Teradata will be treated as Decimal(38,18).
 In Spark 3.3 or earlier, Number or Number(\*) from Teradata will be treated as Decimal(38, 0), in which case the fractional part is removed.
 *   Since Spark 3.4, v1 database, table, permanent view and function identifier will include ‘spark\_catalog’ as the catalog name if database is defined, e.g. a table identifier will be: `spark_catalog.default.t`.
 To restore the legacy behavior, set `spark.sql.legacy.v1IdentifierNoCatalog` to `true`.
 *   Since Spark 3.4, when ANSI SQL mode(configuration `spark.sql.ansi.enabled`) is on, Spark SQL always returns NULL result on getting a map value with a nonexisting key.
 In Spark 3.3 or earlier, there will be an error.
 *   Since Spark 3.4, the SQL CLI `spark-sql` doesn't print the prefix `Error in query:` before the error message of `AnalysisException`.
 *   Since Spark 3.4, `split` function ignores trailing empty strings when `regex` parameter is empty.
 *   Since Spark 3.4, the `to_binary` function throws error for a malformed `str` input.
 Use `try_to_binary` to tolerate malformed input and return NULL instead.
-    *   Valid Base64 string should include symbols from in base64 alphabet (A-Za-z0-9+/), optional padding (`=`), and optional whitespaces.
+    *   Valid `Base64` string should include symbols from in `base64` alphabet (A-Za-z0-9+/), optional padding (`=`), and optional whitespaces.
 Whitespaces are skipped in conversion except when they're preceded by padding symbol(s).
 If padding is present, it should conclude the string and follow rules described in RFC 4648 § 4.
     *   Valid hexadecimal strings should include only allowed symbols (0-9A-Fa-f).
     *   Valid values for `fmt` are case-insensitive `hex`, `base64`, `utf-8`, `utf8`.
 *   Since Spark 3.4, Spark throws only `PartitionsAlreadyExistException` when it creates partitions but some of them exist already.
 In Spark 3.3 or earlier, Spark can throw either `PartitionsAlreadyExistException` or `PartitionAlreadyExistsException`.